kraenhansen/mocha-remote/README.md

 > Cause Mocha to only run tests matching the given regexp, which is internally compiled to a [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Regexp).

+Run with environment variable `MOCHA_REMOTE_GREP=whatever` to provide a default grep expression.

 ### Invert

 See the "invert" section of the Mocha documentation: https://mochajs.org/#-invert

 > Use the inverse of the match specified by --grep

+Run with environment variable `MOCHA_REMOTE_INVERT=true` to invert grep by default.

 ### Reporter and reporter options

 See the "reporters" section of the Mocha documentation for more information on these: https://mochajs.org/#reporters

+Run with environment variable `MOCHA_REMOTE_REPORTER=min` to provide a default reporter (in this case "min").

 ## Alternatively: Installing the server (for a programatic API)